paulkazusek/std_format_cheatsheet/README.md

 [cppreference](https://en.cppreference.com/w/cpp/utility/format/format)

-#### format_to
+#### std::format_to

 ```cpp
 auto it = std::format_to(output_iterator, format_string, args...);
 ```

-Formats the arguments just like std::format, but writes the result directly to an output buffer using an output iterator.
+**Description**: Formats the arguments just like std::format, but writes the result directly to an output buffer using an output iterator.

 [cppreference](https://en.cppreference.com/w/cpp/utility/format/format_to)

-#### format_to_n
+#### std::format_to_n

 ```cpp
 auto result = std::format_to_n(output_iterator, n, format_string, args...);
 ```

-Like format_to, but limits the output to a maximum of n characters.
+**Description**: Like format_to, but limits the output to a maximum of n characters.
 Returns a pair consisting of an output iterator pointing past the last written character and the number of characters that would have been written.

 [cppreference](https://en.cppreference.com/w/cpp/utility/format/format_to_n)

-#### formatted_size
+#### std::formatted_size

 ```cpp
 size_t size = std::formatted_size(format_string, args...);
 ```

-Returns the number of characters that would be produced by std::format (without actually formatting or allocating memory).
+**Description**: Returns the number of characters that would be produced by std::format (without actually formatting or allocating memory).
 Useful for pre-allocating buffers.

 [cppreference](https://en.cppreference.com/w/cpp/utility/format/formatted_size)